cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 await(processor3.foo);
 ```

-When a module is instantiated multiple times, its functions need to be called as methods on one of the bound processors.
-Calling a remote function within such a module without specifying the processor name causes a compilation error, since the compiler cannot figure out which processor to use for the call.

 ### Remote variables

-All variables declared `remote` in remotely requested modules are accessible in the main processor.
-It's not required to declare the variable in the main processor again.

-An array declared `remote` in remotely imported modules is accessible in the main processor.
-The array elements are stored in the remote processor.
+All variables nd arrays declared `remote` in remotely requested modules are accessible to the main processor.
+The variables and array elements are stored in the remote processor.
 Access to individual elements happens through the `read` and `write` instructions, not through remote calls.
-For random access, jump tables are generated in the main processor code, meaning that random access to remote arrays has the same performance as random access to local arrays.
+For random array access, jump tables are generated in the main processor code, meaning that random access to remote arrays has the same performance as random access to local arrays.
 Direct access to remote array elements gets resolved to remote variable access, which is as fast as external variable access (except it supports non-numerical values).

-When a remote module is instantiated multiple times, remote variables can be accessed as properties on bound processors, for example:
+Remote variables are accessed as properties on bound processors, for example:

 ```
 require "library.mnd" remote processor1, processor2;